 Once you have logged your hours and your instructor agrees that your skills are up to par, you will be signed off to go take your checkride.
 As you remember from your private pilot checkride experience, the day consists of an oral exam and a hands-on practical skills test.

-Your flight time and review of the commercial pilot airman certification standards have prepared you for the practical portion, but it is the oral component that most pilots dread.
 Set yourself up for success with a commercial pilot oral exam guide.
 This comprehensive volume preps you by covering answers and explanations to the most common questions that you are likely to encounter.

 Get through the oral exam, display your piloting skills during the practical portion, and the DPE will soon be shaking your hand and congratulating you on earning your commercial pilot certificate.